lwfinger/rtw88/README.md

 with older kernels.
 As this kind of updating in really boring, I might have missed something.
 Please let me know of build problems.

+If you see a line such as:
+make[1]: *** /lib/modules/5.17.5-300.fc36.x86_64/build: No such file or directory.
+Stop.
+that indicates that you have NOT installed the kernel headers.
+Use the following instructions for that step.

 ### Installation instruction
 ##### Requirements